bryaneze/bryaneze.github.io/menu/about.md

 ### Education/ Experience

-I'm a final-year computer science student @ Nanyang Technological University (NTU), and I'm currently serving my internship at [HackerTrail](https://www.linkedin.com/company/hackertrail) as a Software Developer.
+I graduated with a Bachelor's in Computer Science with a focus on Artificial Intelligence from Nanyang Technological University (NTU) and I recently completed an internship (July '22 - Dec '22) as a software developer at HackerTrail, a tech-HR firm.

 ### Interests